wimgielis/PythonScript_NotepadPlusPlus/README.md

 - TM1NoElementsWithCarets (Alt-z):
 In view MDX, we remove in the member syntax with ^ characters anything in front of the real element name.

-- AddArrows.py (alt-a):
+- TreatEmeilText.py (alt-a):
-Probably only useful to me :-) Serves a specific purpose of adding ==> text in the empty lines between paragraphes of text copied from an email.
-Also, and first, it cleans up the text from emails copied from Gmail.
+Probably only useful to me :-) To format emails from Gmail.
+Also, also extra text to emails from Neil